-- Minimum 6m setback from Hawkesbury Road to allow for generous footpath and landscaping. - 2 Slender and well-separated tower form above the ground level, set back minimum 3m from the ground floor/podium. - Retail activation at the ground level with awnings and opportunity for outdoor dining. - 4 Above ground communal open space with good solar amenity. - 5 Separation of residential and commercial entries and vehicle access.
+- Design excellence to set high quality Minimum 6m setback from Hawkesbury Road to allow for generous footpath and landscaping. - Slender and well-separated tower form above the ground level, set back minimum 3m from the ground floor/podium. - Retail activation at the ground level with awnings and opportunity for outdoor dining. - Above ground communal open space with good solar amenity. - Separation of residential and commercial entries and vehicle access.